comegrant/dbt_docs_test/packages/chef/README.md

 `chef list-packages`

 ### Pin
-Pins an internal dependency to a spesified version.
+Pins an internal dependency to a specified version.
-If no versions are defined, will it select the current version on origin/main.
+If no versions are defined, it will select the current version on origin/main.

 `chef pin lmkgroup-ds-utils`